 They only need a couple minutes on each side to get that beautiful flavor char.
 Once both sides are charred, move back to the side with no heat and hit them with your favorite BBQ sauce:

 Normally, I would only submit one picture at this point, but they all looked so good, I had to give a couple bonuses.
 Basically, extra BBQ sauce porn!
 Oh, wait, forgot one.
 Here are all pork steaks, sauced on one side, flipped and sauced on this side:

 Close the lid and allow the BBQ sauce to thicken and get really gooey and sticky.
 You can go about 10 minutes and hit them with another coating of sauce, close the lid and then remove from the grill.
-These are about 160 degrees internal temperature and ready to eat:
+These are over 180 degrees internal temperature and ready to eat:

 And here they are on the platter, resting for a couple minutes before being served: